julia-popko/julia-popko.github.io/_projects/logolepsy.md

      style=false
      img=""
      alt_img=""
-     content="Several iterations and user tests helped me to create a responsive platform for both desktop and mobile devices.
+     content="Several iterations and user testing helped me to create a responsive platform for both desktop and mobile devices.
 In the chosen User Flow, the Persona is able to browse main categories of the platform and read the article from the Literature section.
+In the mobile version, the traditional menu was replaced by a burger one in the top left corner of the screen.

-Tools: UX Research, Bussiness & Competitive Analysis, Information Architecture, Card Sorting, Wireframing, Usability Testing, Prototyping on InVision and Principle, Desirability Testing"
+UX Tools: User Research, Bussiness & Competitive Analysis, Persona, User Journey, Affinity Diagram, Card Sorting, Infomation Architecture, Sitemap, User Flow, Concept Definition, Paper Prototype, User Testing and Wireframing

+UI Tools: Moodboard, Style Tile, Atomic Design, Mock Ups, micro interactions, Usability Testing, Desirability Testing

+Softwares: Sketch, InVision, Principle"
 %}